simonw/datasette-auth-tokens/README.md

 ```
 The `--create` option can be used to tell Datasette to create the `tokens.db` database file if it does not already exist.

+### Revoking tokens

+A token can be revoked by the user that created it by clicking the "Revoke this token" button at the bottom of the token page that is linked to from `/-/api/tokens`.

+A user with the `auth-tokens-revoke-any` permission can revoke any token.

 ## Custom tokens from your database

 If you decide not to use managed tokens mode, you can instead configure `datasette-auth-tokens` to use tokens that are stored in your own custom database tables.